euroscipy/euroscipy_proceedings/papers/klemm_witherden/klemm_witherden.rst

 The host pointer passed as an argument is an actual pointer as returned by NumPy's ``nadrray.ctypes.data`` or similar operations that expose a C-style pointer into the host memory associated with a Python object.
 The device pointer is a fake pointer that was returned by ``allocate_device_memory`` and that uniquely identifies the data allocation on the target device.
-Please note that these fake pointers are smart in the sense that once the Python garbage collector reclaims a smart pointer, the ``__del__`` method automatically releases the device memory associated with the fake pointer.
+Please note that these allocations are smart in the sense that once the Python garbage collector reclaims a smart pointer, the ``__del__`` method automatically releases the device memory associated with the allocation.